Mrb-Rafi/B10A3-tailwind-daisyui/README.md

     8. footer - mandatory - completed

     challenges:
-    1. our latest portfolio section
+    1. our latest portfolio section - completed
     2. one new and extra meaningful section